 Things that may raise the risk of problems are:

 The care team may meet with you to talk about:

 - Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the procedure

 - Fasting before the procedure, such as avoiding food or drink after midnight the night before

 - Whether you need a ride to and from the procedure

 Description of the Procedure

 You will be asked to sit.
-An area inside your elbow will be cleaned with an antiseptic wipe.
+An area on your arm will be cleaned with a wipe.
 A large band will be tied around your arm.
-The needle will then be inserted into a vein.
-The band on your arm will be removed.
+The needle will be put in a vein.
 A tube will collect the blood from the needle.
-After all the blood is collected, the needle will be removed.
-Some gauze will be placed over the site to help stop bleeding.
-You may also be given a bandage to place over the site.
-The process takes about 5-10 minutes.
+The band on your arm will be taken off.
+After the blood is collected, the needle will be removed.
+Gauze will be held on the site to help stop bleeding.
+You may also be given a bandage.

 How Long Will It Take?

 There may be discomfort at the insertion site.
 This will go away quickly.